beakerbrowser/beakerbrowser.com/_docs/apis/by-example.md

 ---
 title: Web APIs by example
-short_title: By example
+section: webAPIs
-category: Web APIs
+sectionTitle: Web APIs
-order:    1
+order: 2
 ---

 This is a collection of snippets to help you get familiar with Beaker's APIs.